 Papers, theses & manuscripts

-click number for pdf access at the publisher (or email me if problems arise)
+click number for pdf access at the publisher (or email reprint requests)

 21. Elastic modulus varies among tendons of the hindlimb muscles in wild turkeys

 20. Muscle power attenuation by tendon during energy dissipation

 19. Evolution of muscle activity patterns driving motions of the jaw and hyoid during chewing in gnathostomes

 17. Hyoid muscle activity during head movements in mammals